 Experience Chaminade University and earn college credit.

-Chaminade’s Emerging Scholars program is a pre-college experience giving students a chance to discover and explore their passions and academic interests while getting a taste of college life.
-Students have the opportunity to get ahead and earn college credit through enriching institutes and college courses while interacting with Chaminade’s faculty and have the opportunity to live in a residence hall.
+Chaminade’s Emerging Scholars program is an early college experience giving students a chance to discover and explore their passions and academic interests while getting a taste of college life.
+Students have the opportunity to get ahead and earn college credit through enriching institutes and college courses while interacting with Chaminade’s faculty.

 Ready to take the next step?
 Start your application today.